valensh1/PIG-Game/README.md

 ### What I learned

 Learned to build an interactive and fully functional JavaScript game utilizing the following:
 - DOM Manipulation
+  - Used classList method to add/remove and toggle between classes
 - Functions
 - Generating random number with Math.random method
 - Displaying different dice images depending on what random number was generated
 - If and or statements
+- Ternary Operators
 - Event Listeners
-  - Adding and removing classes from elements based upon click or keydown event
+  - Adding and removing classes from elements based upon click event.
+- Emoji's

 ### Continued development